Glossary

 N is for Naming To name something is to form a relationship with it.
 And so as things change, my names change with them.
 5/31/23 Naming is a bit like framing, yes?

 N is for Natural Order I am always interested in the patterns and rhythms of change and their relationship to form.
 We might try to explain as if we know but maybe it is simply the way it goes.
 Then as we might look back, in perspective we might catch a glimpse of its scope.
-Natural Order was a category on the Spirit Cloth blog.
-I am currently looking back.
-To get a feel of what I was thinking.
-Definitely not a straight line.

 N is for Need...as opposed to Want I was thinking for so long...want being something more selfish.
 Need seems so deeply personal as I have looked closer over the years.
 To have someone say to you, you don't need that, well how can they know?
 Seems then, on an honest level, if you come to know, you will definitely want what you need.
 I will not judge you.
 (I have done that)

 N is for Needle Chanting.
 Stitching to me is a Needle Chant.
 One stitch at a time is how I like it.
 Slow. repeat.
-Although some others may be using this term, I do believe I coined it.
+Although some others may be using this term, I'd selfishly like to claim it.
 Needle in Needle out Once upon a time I said...“Needle chanting......so much of my stitching is free form, it helps me sometimes to exercise some discipline in the form of repetition.
 Often times it seems, when I look at samples of ethnic and primitive textiles, especially older ones, that the repetitive element is quite important to the effect that the overall piece has on me.
 I think it is partly the awe at so much time spent and the respect for the purposefulness and dedication it represents.
 And then it is the rhythm created by the consistency of the elements.
 Hand sewing seems out of place in our modern day routine.
 Mostly there is an effort to get the look of handmade through trickery and short cuts.
 I've chosen this rainy Tuesday in July to embrace the ceremony of repetition.
 I have been listening to the rhythm of the falling rain.
 The obvious simplicity of doing the same thing over and over soon becomes the not so obvious complexity that is contained in a tiny stitch. not one of those stitches is the same, and the small journey of the needle into the fabric and out leaving a trail of thought behind it, could be the journey of a lifetime if you pay attention.
 So it is not zoning out and losing oneself.... but being there and finding oneself in every tiny moment.
 The rhythm, surprisingly, is created not by sameness but by infinite differences with a collective purpose.
 And this has comforted me today. “

 N is for Nest of Days.
 A large cloth with more stories to come.
 Some related posts here.